 This is what happens when you treat your 168 hours as a blank slate.
 This is what happens when you fill them up only with things that deserve to be there.
 You build a life where you really can have it all.

 I am obsessed with Vanderkam’s What the Most Successful People Do Before Breakfast, so I was thrilled to find this audiobook at my library and it did not disappoint.
 In this edition of time management advice, Vanderkam stresses the importance of efficiency and prioritization so you can make time for *everything* that matters to you during your 168-hour week.
 I found that after following her prescribed steps and objectively assessing my data, I had a shocking amount of cumulative time available from which I could squeeze more productivity.
-The basic principles of this book are applicable to anyone who wants to feel more in control and achieve all their life goals, big and small.
+The basic principles of 168 Hours are applicable to anyone who wants to feel more in control and achieve all their life goals, big and small.

 Vanderkam proposes the concept that you have 168 hours available to you in a week; if it were a blank slate, how would you fill it?
 After a thorough assessment of current time usage, Vanderkam provides advice on how to both design and implement your “ideal” 168-hour plan.
 Even 10- to 30-min pieces of time can be utilized as micro-steps towards achieving larger life goals if you are prepared and managing your time accordingly.
 With this approach, she insists you can accomplish everything you’ve ever wanted to do.